typedb/typedb-docs/10-query/01b-pattern-negation.md

 not { ($x, mother: $y) isa parentship;};
 ```

 Upon inspection, we can see that in this case our three sets are different.
+Let's define them as `P'`, `M'` amd `F'`.
 The first difference is that an element of each set is a pair (2-tuple).
 Our set of people `P` corresponds to the answer set of a match query:

 ```
+match
 $x isa person;
 $y isa person;
+get;
 ```

 As a result, we have (abbreviating the names for clarity):